TheRiot90/riot-homelab/arma3-server/README.md

 # Riot's Arma 3 Dedicated Server

 My cousins and I play Arma 3 together.
 For years that meant one of us had to host — which meant the server died the moment that person left, progress was inconsistent, and sessions required coordination just to get the game running.
 This dedicated server fixes all of that.
-It runs 24/7 on a home server, persists campaign progress between sessions, and manages its own headless client automatically — starting AI offloading when players connect and stopping it when they leave.
+It runs 24/7 on a home server, persists campaign progress between sessions, and manages its own headless client automatically — starting AI offloading when players connect to an active mission, and stopping it when they leave.
 My cousins can play whenever they want without me being online, without anyone managing a host machine, and without losing campaign progress.
 The server just runs.

 ---